prisar/prisar.github.io/_posts/2021-12-19-marriage-between-hardware-and-software.md

 [Google](https://www.bloomberg.com/news/newsletters/2021-08-11/what-google-s-new-chip-means-for-its-phones), [Tesla](https://en.wikichip.org/wiki/tesla_(car_company)/fsd_chip), [Huawei](https://siliconangle.com/2021/01/03/report-huawei-planning-worlds-first-3nm-mobile-chipset/) and many other major players are making their own chips ([SOC](https://en.wikipedia.org/wiki/System_on_a_chip)).
 It seems like this decade is going to the good for building custom chips.
 There maybe a lot of options available in the market.

 Personally, I would also like to see some increase in adoption of [RISC-V](https://en.wikipedia.org/wiki/RISC-V).
 It can be a huge bet of smaller players even though there lesser tools available out there.
 The cost of making will be much more cheaper.

+Due to 5G, the connection between devices is likely to explode more and more.
+There is a possibility that there mobile app like impact in embedded consumer electronics.
+Some of the effect we can already see in case of cars, bulbs, Alexa among many others.
+Out of genuine curiosity i have been working on one side project for our farming utility.